 Baby sleeps face down, is it OK?

-One of the most challenging things is that health advice, that is especially related to babies, changes all the time.
+One of the most challenging things is that health advice, which is especially related to babies, changes all the time.
 As humanity goes through its progress and its development, it constantly discovers new realities along the way.
 Back in the day, parents used to put their babies to sleep face down without a worry in their head.
 It wasn’t until 1922 that the ‘Back To Sleep’ sleep campaign began rising based on the American Academy of pediatrics’ advice; the academy recommended that the babies should be put on their backs to sleep for the whole first year of their life.
-The ‘Back To Sleep’ campaign was a bit confusing to some parents because there were babies who slept on face down just fine without anything happening, while other babies sadly experienced SIDS (Sudden Infant Death Syndrome).
+The ‘Back To Sleep’ campaign was a bit confusing to some parents because there were babies who slept face down just fine without anything happening, while other babies sadly experienced SIDS (Sudden Infant Death Syndrome).
 So which advice should you follow?

 Sleeping on their backs

 Babies start rolling over by the time they are 6 months old, which is the same time parents go into the room to check for their baby’s breathing.
-The reason why checking for the baby’s position sleeping position back then was because there was a sudden rise in SIDS; parents kept losing their babies and not knowing why.
+The reason why checking for the baby’s position sleeping position back then was that there was a sudden rise in SIDS; parents kept losing their babies and not knowing why.
 However, after the ‘Back To Sleep’ campaign parents started to adjust their baby’s position every time they rolled over, and do the death rates decreased.
 But lately, mothers have been rebelling against this campaign because they found out that babies sleeping on their back isn’t the best option and sleeping face down wasn’t the real problem at hand.

 Sleeping on their tummies